Biden, Harris to Make Unusual Campaign Debut in Virus Era

 That mixed record could have unpredictable effects in a national campaign.

 Karen Finney, a prominent Black strategist in the Democratic Party, pointed to immediate fundraising success as evidence that Biden’s take on Harris is better than Trump’s.
-The Biden campaign hauled in almost $11 million in the first four hours after Biden announced his pick.
+Act Blue, Democrats' online fundraising arm, reported taking in almost $11 million in the hours after Biden's announcement, and the Biden campaign expects a massive haul from Wednesday evening's grass-roots fundraiser, potentially rivaling previous events with former President Barack Obama and former 2020 rival Sen. Elizabeth Warren.
+Those virtual events raised about $11 million and $6 million, respectively.

 “We won’t get the visual,” Finney said, referring to the realities of a coronavirus-era campaign.
 “But you can already feel the energy and excitement.”